Azure/azure-openapi-validator/docs/avoid-additional-properties.md

 ...
 ```

-## How to fix the violation
+## How to fix

 Remove the additionalProperties type from the payload.
+If you believe you still need this, please book an API modeling office hours slot to go over your scenario and get an exception.
+Please visit aka.ms\armofficehoursinfo to book a meeting slot.

 ```json
 ...